Policies and Procedures

 *Written records are kept of all medicines administered to children and parents sign the medication form to acknowledge the medication being received.

 *If administration of prescription medication requires technical/ medical knowledge then individual training will be given from a qualified health professional.
-Training will be specific to individual need.
+Training will be specific to individual needs.
 Children may not be left in our care without all relevant skills/knowledge.

 *Medication forms will be kept in the child's file.